-A running simulation of CAV's performance is illustrated in figure 5.
-The top left image is a full map of the environment (previously unknown to CAV).
-The other three images are CAV's learned model of the environment, in three different timesteps, plus the graph of possible trajectories which is built while learning the environment.
+A running simulation of CAV's performance is ilustrated in figure 5.
 The main experiment worked as expected.
 The vehicle was able to pursue its main objectives: to avoid collision with obstacles while exploring the environment, and at the same time maintaining an energy balance.
 While exploring the environment, if the energy level decreased to a critic limit, CAV correctly postponed its exploratory behavior, looked for the closest source of energy and traced a route to it to feed itself.
 After refreshing its batteries, it returned to its exploratory behavior.
-As we said before, though, our main goal was not simply related to the achievement of these tasks (something which could be achieved by more traditional methods, as e.g. in (Gudwin, 1996)), but understanding how "consciousness" could be used in such an application.
+As we said before, though, our main goal was not simply related to the achievement of these tasks (something which could be achieved by more traditional methods, as e.g. in [20]), but understanding how "consciousness" could be used in such an application.